Here. For each other.

 But not all of us have those connections.
-For some, this is a painfully lonely time of year.

 Six out of 10 Canadians feel somewhat or much lonelier than before the pandemic (Canadian Connections Survey 2021).
 Without support and connections, health and well-being can suffer.
 Isolation and loneliness are widespread issues, but they’re also acute in certain groups of people.